liuqx315/Multiscale-pattern/sundials_extensions/doc/source/CInterface.rst

 \right)^{1/2}`.
 These weights will be used in place of those defined in the section :ref:`Mathematics`.

 .. c:function:: typedef int (*ARKEwtFn)(N_Vector y, N_Vector ewt, void *user_data)

-   :Purpose: This function computes the WRMS error weights for the vector
+   This function computes the WRMS error weights for the vector :math:`y`.

-      :math:`y`.
+   **Arguments:**

-   :Arguments:  `y` -- the dependent variable vector at which the
-      weight vector is to be computed.
+      * `y` -- the dependent variable vector at which the weight vector is to be computed.

-      `ewt` -- the output vector containing the error weights.
+      * `ewt` -- the output vector containing the error weights.

-      `user_data` -- a pointer to user data, the same as the `user_data` parameter that was passed to :c:func:`ARKodeSetUserData()`.
+      * `user_data` -- a pointer to user data, the same as the `user_data` parameter that was passed to :c:func:`ARKodeSetUserData()`.

+   **Return value:**
-   :Return value: An ARKEwtFn function must return 0 if it
-      successfully set the error weights, and -1 otherwise.
+   An ARKEwtFn function must return 0 if it successfully set the error weights, and -1 otherwise.

-   :Notes: Allocation of memory for `ewt` is handled within ARKode.
+   **Notes:** Allocation of memory for `ewt` is handled within ARKode.

    The error weight vector must have all components positive.
 It is the user's responsibility to perform this test and return -1 if it is not satisfied.